avani17101/CiteRet/Readme.md

 ## CiteRet
-Code for our paper "CitRet: A Hybrid Model for Cited Text Span Retrieval for Scientific Documents"
+Code for our paper titled "CitRet: A Hybrid Model for Cited Text Span Retrieval" accepted in Coling 2022.
+[Paper link](https://aclanthology.org/2022.coling-1.399/)

 ## Instructions to run the code
 * Install dependencies